openmultiplayer/web/docs/scripting/language/Tags.md

 myFile += 4;
 ```

-The fopen function will return a value with a tag of type "File:", there is no problem on that line as the return value is being stored to a variable also with a tag of "File:" (note the cases are the same too).
-However on the next line the value 4 is added to the file handle.
-4 has no tag (it is actually tag type "_:" but variables, values and functions with no tag are automatically set to that and you don't need to worry about it normally) and myFile has a tag of "File:", obviously nothing and something can't possibly be the same so the compiler will issue a warning, this is good as a handle to a file is meaningless in terms of it's actual value and so modifying it will merely destroy the handle and mean the file can't be closed as there is no longer a valid handle to pass and close the file with.
+The `fopen` function will return a value with a tag of type `File:`, there is no problem on that line as the return value is being stored to a variable also with a tag of `File:` (note the cases are the same too).
+However on the next line the value `4` is added to the file handle. `4` has no tag (it is actually tag type `_:` but variables, values and functions with no tag are automatically set to that and you don't need to worry about it normally) and myFile has a tag of `File:`, obviously nothing and something can't possibly be the same so the compiler will issue a warning, this is good as a handle to a file is meaningless in terms of it's actual value and so modifying it will merely destroy the handle and mean the file can't be closed as there is no longer a valid handle to pass and close the file with.

 ## `Strong tags`
 As mentioned above a strong tag is any tag starting with a capital letter.
 Examples of these in SA:MP include: